 Automation - Companies are reviewing processes in an effort to eliminate what is not needed and automate any repetitive tasks that remain.

-Self Service - Use of hardware and software technology to empower travelers at check in, bag drop, boarding and throughout their trip.
+Self Service - Use of hardware and software technology to empower travellers at check in, bag drop, boarding and throughout their trip.

 Personalization - Future gaps will be closed by companies that combine the staggering amount of data available from multiple sources in order to create a truly personalized experience.